Sentosa promises fun for all ages, here are all the things that seniors can do with ease on the island.

 To cover all of the ground on Sentosa Island can be exhausting even for able-bodied young ones.
 Thankfully, you are spoilt for choice to get in and around the island.

-Taxis, Cable Cars, Buses, The Sentosa Express and the Beach Tram are all convenient ways to get from one attraction to another.
+Taxis, Cable Cars, Buses, The Sentosa Express and the Beach Shuttle are all convenient ways to get from one attraction to another.
 For routes and timings, take a look at Our Getting Around Guide.

 Wheelchairs and accessibility

 Most of the island is wheelchair and personal mobility device accessible.
 Ramps, slopes and elevators can be found everywhere for ease of access around the island and within attractions, restaurants and hotels.
 You can also rent wheelchairs within a select few RWS attractions such as Universal Studios.
 Find out more.